fastify/fastify/docs/Reference/Server.md

 ### listeningOrigin
 <a id="listeningOrigin"></a>

-Immutable instance property indicating the current origin the server is listening to, e.g.: `http://127.0.0.1:3000`, `fastify.temp.sock`.
+The current origin the server is listening to.
+For example, a TCP socket based server returns a base address like `http://127.0.0.1:3000`, and a Unix socket server will return the socket path, e.g. `fastify.temp.sock`.

 #### log
 <a id="log"></a>